Cambrian College Virtual Teaching and Learning Guide

 It is important to make teaching decisions based on accurate information.
 The College will provide current information about our response to the COVID-19 on the newly created COVID-19 communication page.
 Talk with your Chair or Dean about teaching and learning expectations within your program and courses.

 In order to teach from the college to virtual students, or to teach off campus, you will need a computer and reliable internet access.
 If you do not have access to a computer at home, email HelpDesk@Cambriancollege.ca to inquire about a laptop loan if they have one.

 Gather all the materials you will need for teaching, including printed resources and technology to take home if you cannot be on campus.
 Ensure you upload all the digital files you will need for teaching to your OneDrive in case you cannot access your computer desktop files or networked Cambrian files.
 Continued access to OneDrive (Learn more about OneDrive on the Hub Studio Page), myCambrian, and Moodle will be maintained whether on campus or at home.

 Your students will be concerned about how virtual teaching will affect their learning and grades.
 Communicate with them early to let them know that you are working on adapting your course to create the best possible experience for them, and that you will keep them updated as the semester unfolds.

 The Hub team will be updating the teaching.cambriancollege.ca webpage on a regular basis to provide you with helpful resources.
 Please bookmark it and check in.

-A rapid shift to teach a course remotely will require compromises.
-If you traditionally teach a course by lecturing for three hours per week, you may need to make some adjustments for a Moodle-only environment:
+Teaching a course virtually often requires some new skills and practice with new technology.
+If you traditionally teach a course through lecture for three hours per week, you may need to make some adjustments for a Moodle and Zoom environment: